 School Governing Bodies

-In addition the governing body can appoint its own community governors, and it is traditionally these posts which the governing body uses to cover skills gaps, hence these posts often being offered to governors from the business community.
+In addition, the governing body can appoint its own community governors, and it is traditionally these posts which the governing body uses to cover skills gaps, hence these posts are often being offered to governors from the business community.

 Increasingly local authority appointment panels also look to the skills set of their appointees.